Diamondbacks vs. Braves Player Props Betting Odds

 MLB Props Today: Arizona Diamondbacks

-- Ryne Nelson (2-2) will take to the mound for the Diamondbacks and make his 12th start of the season.
+- The Diamondbacks will hand the ball to Zac Gallen (7-2) for his 13th start of the season.

-- He has started 11 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in three of them.

-- Nelson has pitched five or more innings in three straight games and will look to extend that streak.
+- Gallen has pitched five or more innings in two straight games and will look to extend that streak.

 |Opponent